UNIVERSITY OF WISCONSIN River Falls

 Pratt has held several offices, including President, of the American Forensic Association, and he currently serves as its Executive Secretary.
 He and his wife Ila June Brown-Pratt, own Global M.A.D.E, a fair trade import store, and Gallery 120, featuring local artists, in downtown River Falls.
 They travel extensively and maintain strong ties with artists and performers in Uganda, Ghana, India, Nepal, Trinidad, Mexico, and Indonesia.
 The Pratt family helps to support Hope North, a residential school and shelter for former child soldier refugees from northern Uganda, as well as providing scholarships for a high school and a university student from the village of Efutu Mampon in Ghana.

-In addition to the American Forensic Association, Pratt is a member of the National Communication Association, the Wisconsin Communication Association, the Institute of General Semantics, the Society of Ethnomusicology, the American Civil Liberties Union, and the Young People's Symphony Concert Association of the Minnesota Orchestra.
+In addition to the American Forensic Association, Pratt is a member of the National Communication Association, the Wisconsin Communication Association, the International Listening Association, the Institute of General Semantics, the Society of Ethnomusicology, and the American Civil Liberties Union.